markbaaijens/rpmusicserver/README.md

   * for installation purposes, a Linux PC is required
   * once installed, any OS will do, be it Windows, Linux or MacOS

-## Installation of RPMS on a Pi
-Installing RPMS on your Pi can be done with a few simple steps, described below.
-But first, you should test your network if local DNS works.

-### Check your network if local DNS works
+## Check your network if local DNS works
 To detect if your network supports local DNS, execute the following command in a terminal:
 * `nslookup $(hostname) $(ip route | grep default | awk '{print $3}') | grep "Can't find"`

 Check for output:
 * _no output_, it is all good and you can proceed installing RPMS on your Pi.
 * _output produced_, it means that your local DNS is not working.
 No worries, this problem can be solved, just follow the steps in the troubleshooting-section below, or more specific [Pi/rpms can only reached by ip-address](https://github.com/markbaaijens/rpmusicserver#pirpms-can-only-reached-by-ip-address)

+## Installation of RPMS on a Pi
+Installing RPMS on your Pi can be done with a few simple steps, described below.
+But first, you should test your network if local DNS works.

 ### Steps to install RPMS on your Pi
 * Install package(s) on your Linux PC: